WebGym: Scaling Training Environments for Visual Web Agents with Realistic Tasks: Acknowledgements

 \section{Acknowledgements}

 We thank Rui Yang, Nan Jiang, Rui Pan, Yifei He from UIUC, Yifei Zhou from UC Berkeley, Anikait Singh, Salman Abdullah from Stanford for their early discussions of this research, members of the CMU AIRe lab for their feedback on human evaluation and presentations, and Eduardo Salinas, Gustavo De Rosa, Ahmed Awadallah from Microsoft Research (AI Frontiers Lab) for their continued support throughout this work.
+This work is partially supported by NSF under Grant No.\ 2416897, Grant No.\ 2505932, and by ONR under Grant No. N000142512318.
+This research used both Delta (NSF award OAC 2005572) and DeltaAI (NSF award OAC 2320345) advanced computing systems, and computing resources provided by Illinois Computes and NAIRR Pilot NAIRR250157.

 {

 }